az2181036/seclass/README.md

-This is the homework for softwart energing class.
+This is the homework for software engineering class.

 calculate.py is a simple four arithmetic operations code.